 Photo by Kristen Lynn via Ruffled Blog

-Americana wedding theme: This wedding happened on July 4, which more or less necessitates a patriotic theme, right?
-I like that these guys didn’t go full out “red, white, and blue” and instead opted for a “Vintage America” wedding in Chicago.
+Americana wedding: This wedding happened on July 4, which more or less necessitates a patriotic theme, right?
+We like that these guys didn’t go full out “red, white, and blue” and instead opted for a “Vintage America” wedding in Chicago.

-wizard of Oz wedding theme: If you’re going to go big with one of fiction’s most-loved stories, this is the way to do it.
+wizard of Oz: If you’re going to go big with one of fiction’s most-loved stories, this is the way to do it.
 Anna and Brandon brought the Wizard of Oz to life with their wedding.
 They even got married in a mostly defunct Wizard of Oz theme park in North Carolina.

 Photo by Michelle Chiu

-I am a major Potterhead, and when I saw Athena and Daniel’s nerd-themed wedding I closed my eyes, inhaled, and thanked the world once again for giving us the goddess that is J.K.
-Rowling.
-These two did everything I’ve ever dreamed of: cauldron cakes filled with bird seed to toss, treasure trolls and mushrooms on the wedding cake, Jane Austen books as decor, and of course, that incredible Expelliarmus photo above.
+Nerd Theme: So it turns out you can have it all, as proven by Athena and Daniel’s nerd-themed wedding.
+These two did everything: cauldron cakes filled with bird seed to toss, treasure trolls and mushrooms on the wedding cake, Jane Austen books as decor, and of course, that incredible Expelliarmus photo above.
 SIGH.